Do Bodybuilders Have High Cholesterol? Find Out the Truth

 If your doctor has advised you to shed some body fat because you have an elevated level of cholesterol, you might feel frustrated with the dietary changes you need to make.
 It can be difficult to make these dietary changes, but this guide should help.

 First of all, starting a regular exercise routine is one of the best things you can do if you want to lower your cholesterol.
 Aim for at least thirty minutes of aerobic activity each day, if possible.
-When it comes to food, you might worry about remembering all of the do's and don'ts.
-Don't stress about it too much — just keep the basics in mind.
+When it comes to food, you might worry about remembering all of the dos and don'ts.
+Don't stress about it too much, just keep the basics in mind.

 You’ll want to cut down on foods that are high in saturated fat and sugar, and gradually increase your fiber intake (we say "gradually" because a sudden increase in fiber could cause stomach problems).
 Here's a breakdown of how someone with high cholesterol should approach eating different types of foods: